Bring Education & Prevent Trafficking in rural Nepal

 The Freedom School is a new school and trafficking prevention program in Nuwakot, a rural district of Nepal with a very high rate of trafficking and exploitation.
-Our goal is to prevent trafficking and exploitation by providing high quality education to children and raising the awareness and sensitization of their parents and other community members about the negative effects of trafficking and child marriage.
+The project was created to prevent trafficking and exploitation by providing high quality education to children and raising the awareness and sensitization of their parents and other community members about the negative effects of trafficking and child marriage.
 The school opened in Oct.
-2021, and is now educating 55 kids, with more coming each week.
+2021, and is now educating 150 kids, including 20 in residential dorms.

-When complete, the school will educate 300 children a year from kindergarten to grade 10.
-A dormitory is available for girls who live very far from the school, or who are at imminent risk of being trafficked.
-Beginning in early 2022, counseling and awareness workshops will be provided to parents and other community members with a goal of engaging them as partners in the mission to stop child trafficking in the area.
+Counseling and awareness workshops as well as remedial education, are provided to parents and other community members with a goal of engaging them as partners in the mission to stop child trafficking in the area.

 The students are members of the Tamang indigenous community.
 The community is extremely poor, because they are subsistence farmers and the land is mountainous and not very fertile.
 Nepal anti-trafficking experts estimate that 7 out of 10 girls sex trafficking victims are from indigenous communities.
 Girls from the Tamang community, who were historically forced to serve as courtesans to the rulers in Kathmandu, make up most of the victims of sex trafficking to India and other countries.
 Over the past two decades, trafficking of Tamang girls to India has become normalized and very common, to the point where virtually every family has daughters or wives in the brothels of India.